 Other Social Welfare Payments

 Maternity Benefit is a payment made to those who are on maternity leave from work and covered by social insurance (PRSI).
-You should apply for the payment 6 weeks before you intend to go on maternity leave (12 weeks if you are self-employed).
-The amount of money paid to you each week will depend on your earnings.
+A half-rate payment may be payable if you are already in receipt of certain social welfare payments, including the One Parent Family Payment.

 Carer’s Benefit is payable to people who are insured, having made PRSI contributions, who leave the work place to care for someone in need of full time care and attention.
 A person can receive 104 weeks in total, in order to care for the person.
 This can be taken all at once or in any number of separate chunks, up to 104 weeks.

 In order to receive Carer’s Allowance, the person you are providing care for must be under the age of 16 and you must be in receipt of Domiciliary Care Allowance for them; or the person is over 16 and is incapacitated to an extent that they need full-time care and attention.
 The person must be living with you or you need to be in a position to provide the necessary full time care and attention to the person you are in receipt of Carer’s Allowance for.